x4Cx58x54/writing/docs/web/javascript-the-definitive-guide.md

 ```

 #### Generators
 Any function that uses `yield` keyword is a generator function.
-The `yield` return values, and a `return` ay be used as a termination, but `return` with a value is forbidden in a generator.
-A generator behaves completely different than a regular function: instead of executing the body of the generator function, the invocation returns a generator object, which represents teh current execution state of the generator function.
+The `yield` return values, and a `return` can be used as a termination, but `return` with a value is forbidden in a generator.
+A generator behaves completely different to a regular function: instead of executing the body of the generator function, the invocation returns a generator object, which represents the current execution state of the generator function.
 It automatically defines the `next()` method and throws a `StopIteration` when ending the execution.

 ```js
 // No for node or V8